 && firewall-cmd --reload

-IP addressing and naming services
+IP addressing and naming services for a proof of concept deployment

 • Using the host network.
 You can use the podman run command with the --net=host option and then use container ports on the host when specifying the addresses in the configuration.
 This option is susceptible to port conflicts when two containers want to use the same port.
 This method is not recommended.